kevinwuubloxFAE/CloudLocate-SARA-R510M8s/README.md

 ### Credentials
 In the line 70:

-Hostname = "mqtt.thingstream.io" #it can be created by a Thing in the ThingStream
+Hostname = "mqtt.thingstream.io" #it can be created by a "Location Thing" or a "Thing" in the ThingStream

 DeviceID = "Your MQTT device ID"